 Funchal is famously the birthplace of international football star Cristiano Ronaldo, and there's a museum and statue dedicated to him near the port area.

-On average sailings from Funchal are rather affordable compared to other ports.
-See the chart below for the monthly average cost per day.
-Prices are roughly equal throughout the year.
+Cruises scheduled from Funchal during the peak seasons of winter and spring are much more expensive than the the low season of fall.
+On average cruises from Funchal are rather affordable compared to other ports.
+Check out the illustration below for the monthly average cost per day.

 Want to hear about the best deals and cruise tips every week?
 Sign up for our free weekly VIP Newsletter, customized exactly to your preferences!